THE COMBINED ORAL CONTRACPETIVE PILL (COCP)

 Typical use means how well the method works in real life and perfect use means how well a method works under 'perfect' or ideal conditions for example when there is no user error at any time.

 Yes.
-The hormones in the pill - oestrogen and progestogen – are released throughout the body.
+The hormones in the pill – either a progestin and estrogen, or only a progestin – are released throughout the entire body.

 The pill must be taken at the same time every day, even if you don’t plan to have sex that day.